 Fly Tying - Tools and Essentials

 Fly Tying is full of gadgets and gizmos.
 Where to begin?
-From vises to hair stackers, there are fly tying tools to help you accomplish a multitude of tasks.
-While all of these tools are designed to make you more efficient and productive, you may not necessaritly need as much stuff as you think.
-We've simplified things in this section with a rundown of some of the basic tools that we believe to be true "essentials" when starting out in the world of fly tying.
-Come take a look!
+From vises to hair stackers, there are fly tying tools to help you accomplish many tasks.
+While these tools are designed to make you more efficient and productive, you may not necessarily need as much stuff as you think.
+We've simplified things in this section with a rundown of some of the basic tools that we believe to be true "essentials" when starting in the world of fly tying.
+Take a look!

 Along with the vise, the bobbin is another crucial piece of fly tying equipment.
 The bobbin holds the thread spool and allows you to easily manage the thread and its tension during the tying process.
-Most good bobbins have a rounded edge around the tube opening so your thread won't get severed while tying a fly.
+In addition, most good bobbins have a rounded edge around the tube opening, so your thread won't get severed while tying a fly.

-Trying to thread your bobbin without a threader can be an annoying experience!
+Trying to thread your bobbin without a bobbin threader can be an annoying experience!
 Since thread is soft and supple, it's difficult to put through the bobbin tube without some extra help.
-A bobbin threader allows you to quickly pull the thread through the tube of the bobbin so you can get to tying quickly!
+A bobbin threader allows you to pull your tying thread through the bobbin tube, so you can get to tying quickly!

 Fly tying scissors are often small in size.
-This makes them far less bulky than household scissors and lets you make the small, precise cuts that are so common in fly tying.
-With that said, a second larger-size scissor can also be useful for cutting thicker or harder materials.
+Since they are far less bulky than household scissors, making the small, precise cuts that are so common in fly tying is a lot easier.
+That said, a second larger-size scissor can also help cut thicker or more challenging materials.

-This simple, pointy tool has several handy uses such as cleaning hook eyes, picking out dubbing/hackle, and applying head cement.
+This simple, pointy tool has several convenient uses, such as cleaning hook eyes, picking out dubbing/hackle, and applying head cement.
 It's a must-have at the tying table!

-Hackle pliers allow you to grip the feather securely when wrapping hackle around a fly's body.
-While not an absolutely mandatory tool, hackle pliers can be handy when working with narrow and/or short feathers, or if you don't have particularly nimble fingers.
+Hackle pliers allow you to grip the feather securely when wrapping it around a fly's body.
+While not an absolutely mandatory tool, hackle pliers can be handy when working with small feathers, chenille, or if you don't have particularly nimble fingers.